 For 2013, all TDI now have misfueling adapters on the fuel tank filler neck (the metal tab and flaps).
 Narrower gasoline nozzles won't move the flaps and open the tab to allow you to insert the nozzle.
 You can now use truck stop high flow nozzles but because they have a fast flow rate, only use them at half speed or else you'll get a lot of foam.
 To view the 2013 JSW brochure in .pdf format, click here.

-For 2014, the license plate lights are LED.
+For 2014, the license plate lights use LED bulbs.
 All TDI get a backup camera including the RCD510 radio and RNS315 navigation.

 |2009-10 Jetta TDI sedan||2009-11 Jetta TDI sportwagen||2010-11 Golf TDI||2010-11 Audi A3 TDI|